slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9803-8/packetizer_raw_output.md

 Either update the XML Schema to enforce a pattern that fully matches the RFC 6895 requirements (including the exclusion of patterns like '(TYPE|CLASS)[0-9]*') or modify the normative text to clarify that the schema pattern is the authoritative constraint.

+**Severity:** Low
+  *Basis:* The discrepancy affects lexical validation of the custom RRTYPE mnemonics; although it might lead to minor interoperability inconsistencies, the IANA registration requirement mitigates the risk.

+**Confidence:** High

 ---